3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Optimization of 3D Gaussian Splatting

 \subsubsection{Training Efficiency}

 Improving training efficiency is also important for 3DGS.
 DISTWAR~\cite{durvasula2023distwar} introduces an advanced technique aimed at accelerating atomic operations in raster-based differentiable rendering applications, which typically encounter significant bottlenecks during gradient computation due to the high volume of atomic updates.
-By leveraging intra-warp locality in atomic updates and addressing the variability in atomic traffic among warps, DISTWAR implements warp-level reduction of threads at the SM sub-cores using registers.
-Furthermore, it dynamically distributes atomic computations between the SM and L2 atomic units.
-This software-only implementation employs existing warp-level primitives to minimize the number of atomic operations directed to L2, thereby significantly enhancing throughput.
+By leveraging intra-warp locality in atomic updates and addressing the variability in atomic traffic among warps, DISTWAR implements warp-level reduction of threads at the SM sub-cores using registers. {These strategies enable DISTWAR to achieve an average 2.44× acceleration in performance.}